ArnoldPretoriusUCT/Introduction-to-Robotics/Hardware/Examples/1DoF_controller_example/1DoF_controller_example_README.md

-# State estimation demo - complementary filter
+# 1 Degree of freedome controller demo

 ## Overview
-This example demonstrates how Monitor and Tune can be used with PX4 uORB topics to develop custom functions or controllers for supported flight controllers.
-In this case, an orientation estimator based on an explicit complementary filter is implemented, with tunable gains and dashboard-block-based visualisations.
+This example demonstrates how Monitor and Tune can be used with PX4 uORB topics to design and deploy a controller to the Kakute H7 V2 flight stack.

 ## Installation and setup